russell-parrott/Standardized-Definition-of-AI-Governance/README.md

 But understanding a standard is not the same as verifying a live system against it.

-The 12 tests are the surface-level enforcement layer, a fast, high-impact checks that expose whether governance exists in practice.
-They reveal structural breaches that operators cannot hide: missing traceability, accountability gaps, evidence failure, and epistemic instability.
+The Structural Surface Review which uses 12 tests that are the surface-level enforcement layer, a fast, high-impact checks that expose whether governance exists in practice.
+They reveal structural breaches that operators cannot hide: missing traceability, accountability gaps, evidence failure and epistemic instability.

-Unlike the 25, which describe the full doctrine, the 12 require skilled application, forensic reading and structural interpretation.
+Unlike the 25, which describe the full doctrine, these 12 tests require skilled application, forensic reading and structural interpretation.
 They cannot be automated or delegated.
 They demand judgement:
 - what counts as admissible evidence;
 - what constitutes a breach;
 - how to interpret the consequence chain.